reactplay/react-kolkata/README.md

 **src/utils**: This directory may contain utility functions that do not make sense to convert into packages later.

-**src/lib**: Contains utility functions and helpers, including date formatting utilities that use native JavaScript APIs.
+**src/lib**: Contains utility functions and helpers, including date formatting utilities that use native JavaScript APIs and calendar integration functions.

 **styles**: As the name suggests, this directory contains the css pages that is responsible for styling.